zhmcclient/python-zhmcclient/docs/development.rst

     Pushing the release tag will cause the "publish" workflow to run.
-That workflow builds the package, publishes it on PyPI, creates a release for it on Github, and finally creates a new stable branch on Github if the master branch was released.
+That workflow builds the package, publishes it on PyPI, creates a release for it on GitHub, and finally creates a new stable branch on GitHub if the master branch was released.

 9. Verify the publishing